heri/studiozenkai/content/post/the-coin-has-to-be-earned.md

 I will name it plainly because I think about it.

 A parent who downloads this app expecting a reward chart will be disappointed.
 The app does not hand things out.
+You have to put time and energy into it before it reap rewards.
 A kid who has not completed a challenge yet has an empty wall, and the empty wall is honest.
 Some kids will find that motivating.
 Others will not.

 I have been running it with my two kids for six weeks.
 So far, they like it.
 I have shown it to a couple of other parents and they responded well.
 But I know this is the easiest possible sample: my own kids, parents who are already friends.
 The harder question is whether a kid who struggles with discouragement can sit with an empty wall long enough to earn their first coin.